25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

 - ECMAScript is the name used by the language specification.
 Therefore, whenever referring to versions of the language, people say ECMAScript (ES6).

-- JavaScript is a trademark of Oracle Corporation, Mozilla has acquired a license to use the JavaScript name.
+- JavaScript is a trademark of Oracle Corporation, Mozilla has acquired a license to use the JavaScript name

 ### ECMAScript